 Nor, as the current study shows, do they need to accurately label how much of a particular ingredient is in their supplements.

-“What we’ve learned from the study is that there is often no way for a consumer to know how much higenamine is actually in the product they are taking,” said John Travis, a co-author of the study and a senior research scientist at NSF International, in a press release.“We’re urging competitive and amateur athletes, as well as general consumers, to think twice before consuming a product that contains higenamine,” he added.
+“What we’ve learned from the study is that there is often no way for a consumer to know how much higenamine is actually in the product they are taking,” said John Travis, a co-author of the study and a senior research scientist at NSF International, in a press release.

 The study underscores the dangers that dietary supplements can pose to consumers.
 As background information in the study points out, more than 23,000 Americans are treated at hospital emergency departments each year for side effects from taking dietary supplements.
 Weight-loss and sports supplements — which often contain stimulants — contribute to a major proportion of those visits.

 Higenamine is derived from various plants, including Sichuan aconite, a Chinese herb, and the berries of the nandina shrub (also known as “heavenly bamboo”).

 Although used in traditional remedies, higenamine’s health risks are currently poorly understood.
 But like ephedra, a dietary supplement that was taken off the market by the U.S. Food and Drug Administration (FDA) in 2004 because it was found to trigger heart attacks and strokes, higenamine is known to speed up the heart.
 For that reason, intravenous versions of the stimulant are being studied in clinical trials in China as a potential drug for the treatment of several heart-related ailments, including bradyarrhythmias, or slow heart beats.

 Higenamine has never been approved as a drug by the FDA.